op7ic/unix_collector/README.md

 # Features

 * Runs everything from a single script
-* No installation, external libraries needed
+* No installation or external libraries needed

 # Script Activities